RaffaeleNachos/raffaelenachos.github.io/articles/webRTCforDummies.md

 Once the signaling process has completed successfully, data can be streamed directly peer to peer.

-This signaling process needs a way for clients to pass messages back and forth, passing NATs and Firewalls.
-As said before, this mechanism is not implemented by the WebRTC APIs so you need to build your own, using STUN (get external IPs) and TURN (relay the traffic between peers) servers.
+Also this signaling process needs a way for clients to pass messages back and forth, passing NATs and Firewalls and, as said before, this mechanism is not implemented by the WebRTC APIs so you need to build your own.

+After signaling, the `RTCPeerConnection` can make the call using STUN (get external IPs) and TURN (relay the traffic between peers) servers.
+In simple words, using a STUN server a client can obtain the IP address of the other client and start a call Peer2Peer.
+If this is not possible due to NATs and Firewalls the client can use a TURN server, that will handle connection and media streaming for it.
 A more detailed article about STUN and TURN can be found [HERE](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/).

 #### RTCDataChannel

-It's work is making peer-to-peer communication of generic data.
-A cool code-lab about making a functional app using RTCDataChannel can be found [HERE](https://codelabs.developers.google.com/codelabs/webrtc-web/#0).
+It's work is making peer-to-peer communication of generic data, useful for messaging or sending game informations.
+A cool code-lab about making a functional app using RTCDataChannel can be found [HERE](https://codelabs.developers.google.com/codelabs/webrtc-web/#5).

 #### What about Security